muriloadriano/cleverbot/README.md

 =========

-By now the bot can connect to a IRC network, join channels, send private messages, change nick and quit.
+By now the bot can connect to a IRC network, join channels, send private messages, change nick, respond to ping command and quit.
 Here is a list of commands:

 * /m subject message - send a message to the subject (#channel, nick, etc.)
 * /n newnick         - changes the bot's nickname